 You can see that light changes direction when it moves from water into air – when you look into a swimming pool, people’s legs look like they’re at a funny angle.
 A pencil in a clear cup of water will also appear to bend.

-In this magic trick, the oil and the small glass beaker have the same index of refraction.
+In this "magical" science demo, the oil and the small glass beaker have the same index of refraction.
 That means that light doesn’t change speed or direction when it passes from the oil to the beaker and back.
 Since the small beaker does not bend the light, we can’t see it!

 - Refraction: The change in direction (such as bending bending) of a wave due to a change in its speed.
 This is most commonly seen when a wave passes from one medium to another at an angle.